Swarmops/Swarmops/README.md

 The packages named as listed above (swarmops-frontend) are the sprint packages, released on the 5th of every month.
 If you prefer, you can opt for the development builds (swarmops-frontend-internal) or the stable six-month releases (swarmops-frontend-stable) instead.
 The development builds aren't really recommended unless you're actively contributing to development and want to see new changes running on the development sandbox.

+If you're running into trouble, or are just curious, see the "detailed install instructions" last in this document.

 Contributing
 ------------